Sow, Grow and Share is RYA's latest project

 Emma Green, Community Officer for the Joseph Rowntree Housing Trust at the Foxwood Community Centre, is seen below receiving ten Rotary York Ainsty ‘Sow, Grow & Share’ kits prepared and presented by Rotarian, John Quickfall.

-Emma will be distributing the kits to JHRT residents interested in trying their hands at growing their own edibles.
+Emma distributed the kits to JHRT residents interested in trying their hands at growing their own edibles.
 Each kit contains four seed types (beetroot, dwarf French bean, broad bean and nasturtium) plus five litres of peat-free compost, pots recycled from Rotarians’ sheds.
-A gravel tray is included so seeds can be started on a windowsill before planting outside.
+A gravel tray was included so seeds can be started on a windowsill before planting outside.

 First provided in Spring 2021, ‘Sow, Grow and Share’ kits give recipients pleasure from nurturing seedlings and ultimately tasting some fruits from their labours at the same time contributing to the environment by providing nectar for pollinating insects.